 A main reason to sell on a marketplace is the little upfront costs it takes to get started.
 You don’t need to invest in the design and development of a website.
 Nailing branding and messaging isn’t crucial.
 It’s free to set up of account on Amazon and sellers only need to consider Amazon’s selling fees and fulfillment costs.
 Otherwise, sellers get to piggyback off Amazon’s industry-leading site experience.

 As mentioned above, potential prospects are already looking on Amazon.
 One-third of buyers turn to Amazon to research the products they’re looking for.
-This means you don’t have spend as much time and resources into advertising and brand awareness to drive traffic to your site.
+This means you don’t have spend as much time and resources on advertising and brand awareness to drive traffic to your site.
 Instead, your focus will be on enriching your product listings and winning the Amazon Buy Box to get in front of as many potential buyers as possible.

 Overall, Amazon is a “relatively easy” way to start selling online.
-It overcomes some of the toughest challenges for new online sellers like driving traffic, developing an online storefront, and executing a favorable online shopping experience.
+It overcomes some of the toughest challenges for new online sellers like driving web traffic, developing an online storefront, and executing a favorable online shopping experience.

 Why Amazon Isn’t a Long-Term eCommerce Strategy